Autocar--Tangier, Figs. 1-4

-Barrada lives and works in Tangier, Morocco’s northernmost city, separated from Spain by only 7.7 miles of water.
-The colorful, geometric designs of Autocar—Tangier, Figs. 1–4 might appear at first glance like abstract paintings.
-But a closer look reveals that the colors are derived from the designs of company logos, and the thin black lines are the outlines of doors.
-Barrada has photographed in closely cropped compositions the sides of buses traveling from Tangier to Europe.
-The transportation companies’ logos serve as a visual vocabulary for illiterate individuals hoping to cross the border illegally, each motif indicating a bus line or destination.
+Yto Barrada lives and works in Tangier, Morocco’s northernmost city, separated from Spain by only 7.7 miles of water.
+The colorful, geometric compositions of her Autocar—Tangier, Figs. 1–4 might at first appear to be abstract paintings.
+But a closer look reveals that these are in fact details of company logos, and the thin black lines cutting across their surfaces are the outlines of doors.
+These images are Barrada’s closely framed photographs of the sides of buses that travel from Tangier to various European cities.
+The transportation companies’ logos have become a kind of visual vocabulary for illiterate individuals hoping to cross into Europe illegally, each motif indicating a bus line and destination.
 As Barrada explained, “What I am really unearthing, discovering, and learning to read are the strategies of resistance, the ‘hidden transcripts’ of people who are faced with superior power.”1

-Yto Barrada interviewed bus riders in Tangiers.
+Barrada interviewed some of the bus riders hoping to leave Tangier for the possibility of a freer life in Europe.
 These are a few of their testimonials:

 Fig. 1: “Portugal bus goes direct, no stop.
 Nazarenes, old and young.
 Parked in front of the shrimp factory.
 One guard, but since he’s in charge of the whole area, he can’t check everything all the time.
 Climb in the middle of the planchas.
 Those who have papers go inside the bus.”